You may submit an application for review in the following applications:

 Application for review unfounded

 The IND decides that your application for review is unfounded.
 Your application for review is rejected.
 This rejection is set out in an official letter (decision) from the IND.
 Do you disagree?
 You may appeal to the court.
-How you appeal to the court is explained in Go to court.

 You have a negative decision on your asylum application or your application for review.
 You may appeal to the court.
 You also apply to the court if you are not allowed to await the review in the Netherlands.
 You may then apply for a provisional ruling to the court.
 The decision sets out the period within which you have to do this.